Why speak to a professional?

 Take time during the week to note down thoughts and feelings, as well as dreams that seem important and bring them to your therapy session.

-An important part of therapy is learning to face problems and difficulties.
-It is important to be open with your therapist as to what is going on.
-Your therapist can only help you with what you tell them.
+It is important to be open with your therapist about what is going on for you.
+Your therapist can only help you with things that you tell them. about.

 Since one of the reasons for undertaking therapy is that our existing way of going about things is not working, be prepared to look at things in new ways and experiment with new behaviours or ideas.

-Remember that it can take time and commitment to change things and that change is not always easy – be patient with yourself!
+It takes time and commitment to change things and that change is not always easy.
+It can be useful to think about your expectations before embarking on therapy.

 Personal Construct Psychology